How To Recover Abandoned Forms

 In this guide, we’ll explore actionable tips for recovering abandoned forms and turning more of your website traffic into leads.
 With a few form optimizations and follow-up efforts, you may be able to recover 20-60% or more of the leads you are currently losing.
 Let’s get started!

-Why Forms are Abandoned
+Understanding Why Forms Are Abandoned

 • Use clear, simple language.
 Avoid technical jargon and industry buzzwords.
 Write field names and instructions in plain language your audience will understand.
 For example, use “Email Address” instead of “Primary Email Identifier”.